oskarthaeter/PythonServer-lifty/doc_PythonServer.md

     # Solve the problem.
     assignment = routing.SolveWithParameters(search_parameters)

-The return parameters are a list of list representing the routes and a list of dropped nodes.
+The return parameters are a list of list representing the routes, a list of dropped nodes and a list of list of seconds it will take to get to the school.

-    return routes, drop_nodes
+    return routes, drop_nodes, durations

 ### URL building